Find Affordable College Courses

 Wyoming $82,010

-What Tools & Technology do Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists Use?
+Tools & Technologies Used by Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists

 Below is a list of the types of tools and technologies that Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists may use on a daily basis: